WestCOL: Public image

-Controversies

-Álvarez's career has been marred by several controversies, which have garnered media and legal attention. Álvarez has made violent and discriminatory comments against LGBT people and Latin-American women.
-A lawyer sued him, and the Constitutional Court of Colombia ordered Álvarez to publish on his social networks a message about the dangers of hate speech and discrimination against LGBT people.
-The Court also ordered Álvarez to attend training on LGBT human rights. Álvarez said he regretted his comments and apologized to LGBT people.
+Villa's career has been marred by controversies which have garnered media and legal attention.

 In a 2022 video, Villa made violent and discriminatory remarks about LGBT people.
-He said that he would kill his son with seventeen bullets if the boy came out as gay and that he would attack his child with a stick if they came out as transgender.
-These comments caused a citizen to sue him.
-The Constitutional Court of Colombia upheld the plaintiff and ordered Villa to publish on his social networks a message about the dangers of hate speech and discrimination against LGBT people.
-The Court also ordered Álvarez to attend training on LGBT human rights. Álvarez has apologized and said that the statements were dark jokes.
+He said he would kill his son with seventeen bullets if they were gay, and that he would attack his child with a stick if they were transgender.
+A citizen sued him for the comments, and the Constitutional Court of Colombia ordered Villa to publish on his social networks a message about the dangers of hate speech and discrimination against LGBT people.
+The Court also ordered Villa to attend training on LGBT human rights.
+Villa apologized and said the statements were dark jokes.

-During the Qatar World Cup, he joked on Instagram, glorifying the lynching of women in the Middle East and making misogynistic comments about women from Pereira, Bucaramanga, Medellin, and Cali.
+On Instagram during the Qatar World Cup, he glorified the lynching of women in the Middle East and made misogynistic comments about women from Pereira, Bucaramanga, Medellin, and Cali.

-He also sparked controversy in 2023 after referring to the Colombian city of Ibagué as a "hellhole" during a livestream.
-He claimed that Ibagué would never be a significant reference for foreigners and added further disparaging remarks about the city.
-The comments prompted a public backlash, including from Andrés Hurtado, the mayor of Ibagué, who declared Álvarez a "persona non grata".
+In 2023 during a livestream he referred to the Colombian city of Ibagué as a "hellhole", said it would never be a significant reference for foreigners, and made other disparaging remarks about the city.
+Mayor of Ibagué Andrés Hurtado joined the public backlash, declaring Villa "persona non grata".
 Two lawyers filed legal actions to demand a formal retraction of his statements and called for stricter regulation of online content.

-Villa was prohibited from entering El Salvador in 2024 when he attempted to attend Gamergy, a prominent esports and gaming event, after making misogynistic comments during a live stream.
+Villa was prohibited from entering El Salvador in 2024 when he attempted to attend Gamergy, an esports and gaming event, after making misogynistic comments during a live stream.
 He stated, "When I went to El Salvador, I didn't see any attractive women," sparking significant backlash.
-Yamil Bukele, the president of the Salvadoran National Sports Institute, announced that Álvarez would not be allowed to attend the event, citing the need to uphold respect and the values promoted by Gamergy.
-Despite being excluded, Álvarez defended his comments and refused to apologize.
+Yamil Bukele, the president of the National Institute of Sports of El Salvador, announced that Álvarez would be banned from the event, citing the need to uphold the respect and values promoted by Gamergy.
+Villa defended his comments and refused to apologize.

 Music

 W Sound

-In 2024, Álvarez launched a collaborative music project,"W Sound", which combined urban music production with rotating collaborations featuring prominent artists and producers.
+In 2024, Villa launched a collaborative music project, "W Sound", which combined urban music production with rotating collaborations with artists and producers.
 Based in Medellín, the project is a partnership between Álvarez and producer Ovy on the Drums, aiming to explore new musical styles within the Latin urban genre.
 W Sound has been compared to the work of Argentine producer Bizarrap due to its collaborative format and emphasis on visual storytelling.
-However, it has also drawn criticism for some of its lyrical content.
+It has drawn criticism for its lyrical content.